zihuaye/3xsd/README.md

   (Test CN-US WAN link with 150ms-280ms latency, through the always-jammed CUCN submarine cable) However, UDT tunnel beats normal TCP connection without ZetaTCP, with 50% - 4 times (commonly 1-2 times) outperforming.(v)(Test link like above)

   Update:
-  And an encrypted UDT tunnel with AES-CBC/CFB will has 50% performance decrease(because the method itself processes doubled size of data, and extra iv/padding data transfer).
+  And an encrypted UDT tunnel with AES-CBC/CFB will has 50% performance decrease (because the method itself processes doubled size of data, and extra iv/padding data transfer).
   Now with a Blowfish-CTR method, tunnel data transfer performance is closed to raw non-encrypt tunnel.
-I believe that with an INTEL AES-NI supported CPU(like XEON E3-1240/1270), AES-CTR can also do it.
+I believe that with a intel AES-NI supported CPU(like XEON E3-1240/1270), AES-128-CTR can also do it.

 ###More performance: